hooverdirt/threading-template/README.md

 # DISCLAIMER

-This is my own code but was used as a model for use in products.
+This is my own code but the idea for it was used as a model for some of the products.

 # History